Mervin50/AnalyticAlley5/README.md

 # 1. Introduction:
 This README describes work done on the "Employee Compensation and Satisfaction Insights" Dataset.
 Resources used include Python and associated packages Google Colab, matplotlib, Seaborn, scikit-learn, statsmodels, and SciPy.
+We have addressed the regression challenge to uncover the factors impacting salaries, employing Support Vector Machine, Random Forest, and Linear Regression.

 # 2. Description of the dataset:
 Predictive analysis is a form of analytics that employs statistical and machine learning techniques to recognize patterns and forecast outcomes.
 By scrutinizing historical and current data, predictive data analysis identifies trends and behaviours, enabling proactive decision-making for the future.
 This proactive approach assists businesses in minimizing risks and seizing opportunities, ultimately enhancing the decision-making process.
 In the context of our dataset, which encompasses information about departmental attributes, employee demographics, and salary-related variables, our objective is to construct a model capable of predicting salaries across varius departments within an organization.
 This endeavour aims to streamline salary structures, pinpoint potential pay disparities, and contribute to effective budget planning.
 Additionally, machine learning models can provide valuable insights to the HR department regarding salary distribution and compensation fairness.